Should Women Preach?

 Should Women Obey Men?

 To the extent men obey God and teach the Bible correctly, women should obey men (husbands, fathers, ministers).
 No more, no less.
+Women are to be "OBEDIENT to their own husbands" (Titus 2:5).

 Were Women Allowed to Speak in Other Public Forums?